officialkrunalkumar/IPL-Data-Analysis/README.md

 4) `top_batsman_bangalore.py` :- This will graph the players vs their scores from Royal Challengers Bangalore.
 5) `foreign_umpire_analysis.py` :- It will give the analytical graph which shows the analysis of foreign umpires.
 6) `matches_per_year.py` :- It graphs the number of matches played per year.
+7) `stacked_chart.py` :- It will plot the graph of number of games played by team by season.
-7) `matches.csv` :- It contains the data of matches.
+8) `matches.csv` :- It contains the data of matches.
-8) `deliveries.csv` :- It contains the data of players and scores.
+9) `deliveries.csv` :- It contains the data of players and scores.
-9) `umpires.csv` :- It contains the umpire related data.
+10) `umpires.csv` :- It contains the umpire related data.